-- c) -An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution" amount which is defined in and may be applied pursuant to, NSCC Rule 4.
+- a recovery of critical operations and services of NSCC; and (ii) the projected amount to facilitate an orderly wind-down of NSCC's critical operations. - c) An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution" amount which is defined in and may be applied pursuant to, NSCC Rule 4.
 This amount is equal to 50 percent of NSCC's General Business Risk capital requirement.
 According to Rule 4, NSCC may voluntarily allocate an amount greater than 50 percent of NSCC's General Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be prudent due to existing circumstances.
 The use and application of the Corporate Contribution, as part of NSCC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default Rules and Procedures) above.
 These resources are held in addition to the LNA funded by equity held by NSCC as its General Business Risk capital requirement.